Ahmed-Nirzar/C_programming/README.md

 `strcmp_funct.c -` This strcmp() function can compare strings and use as a password checker.
 `tolower_funct.c -` This tolower() function can convert uppercase letter to a lowercase letter.
 `toupper_funct.c -` This toupper() function can convert lowercase letter to a uppercase letter.
+`difftime_funct.c -` This difftime() function can count time the loop takes to complete.